 How to Apply

 Follow these simple steps to apply for your painting and decorating licence in Queensland:

 - Download and complete the Trade Contractor's Licence Application Form, providing information regarding your technical qualifications, proof of identity, and financial information.

-If you don't have a CPC30611 Certificate III in Painting and Decorating or any equivalent recognition certificate, you could still apply for a licence if you have completed an apprenticeship.
-Alternatively, you could obtain an equivalent qualification through recognition of prior learning.
+If you don't have a CPC30620 Certificate III in Painting and Decorating or any equivalent recognition certificate, you could still apply for a licence if you have completed an apprenticeship.
+Alternatively, you could obtain an equivalent qualification through Recognition of Prior Learning (RPL).

 Through the Recognition of Prior Learning (RPL), Skills Certified Australia takes your previous experience and education and gives you the best opportunity to turn them into a nationally-recognised qualification.